pretix/pretix/doc/development/implementation/settings.rst

 pretix is highly configurable and therefore needs to store a lot of per-event and per-organizer settings.
 Those settings are stored in the database and accessed through a ``SettingsProxy`` instance.
-You can obtain such an instance from any event or organizer model instance by just accessing ``event.settings``.
+You can obtain such an instance from any event or organizer model instance by just accessing ``event.settings`` or ``organizer.settings``, respectively.

 Any setting consists of a key and a value.
 By default, all settings are strings, but the settings system includes serializers for serializing the following types: